 3b.
 Type: Select 'String'

-NOTE: This flow will be triggered by either a new document being added or an existing document being updated, this Flow will then update the exact same document again.
-This will cause an infinite loop (a recursive event)... to protect against this we recommend using a service account identity for the SharePoint connection, this will ensure any updates to the document made by the Flow are executed by the same identity.
-We will then add a condition to the Flow to check for and ignore any Flow's which have been triggered by an update to the document made by the service account identity.
+NOTE: This flow will be triggered by either a new document being added or an existing document being updated, so this Flow will then update the exact same document again.
+This will cause an infinite loop (a recursive event).
+To protect against this we recommend using a service account identity for the SharePoint connection which will ensure any updates to the document made by the Flow are executed by the same identity.
+We will then add a condition to the Flow to check for and ignore any Flows which have been triggered by an update to the document made by the service account identity.

 4. Add a 'Condition' action